Underage DUI Attorney in Torrance

 What should I do if I'm stopped for suspected DUI?

 Stay calm, cooperate respectfully, and avoid self-incrimination.
-Provide your license and registration but exercise your right to speak with an attorney before answering any questions.
+Provide your license and registration, but exercise your right to speak with an attorney before answering any questions.
 Contact a defense attorney immediately to protect your rights and avoid early mistakes that could hurt your case.

 How does California's zero-tolerance law impact underage drivers?